jsonzilla/UTL/docs/module_mvl.md

 ## Performance & linear algebra operations

-**mvl** classes are intented to be lightweight wrappers that allow convenient data manipulation without any performance tradeoffs on basic operations (loops, indexing, standard algorithms, etc.), this is achieved through conditional compilation and compile-time resolution of all indexing formulas.
+**mvl** classes are intended to be lightweight wrappers that allow convenient data manipulation without any performance tradeoffs on basic operations (loops, indexing, standard algorithms, etc.), this is achieved through conditional compilation and compile-time resolution of all indexing formulas.
 See [benchmarks](TODO:) for details.

 Due to its arbitrary-data approach, linear algebra operations are intentionally **NOT** implemented by **mvl**.
 Numeric computation is a separate field and is much better handled by existing libraries like [XTensor](https://xtensor.readthedocs.io), [Eigen](https://eigen.tuxfamily.org) and [Blaze](https://bitbucket.org/blaze-lib/blaze).
 In cases where matrix computation is needed, it's heavily recommended to use matrices provided by those libraries as a main implementation, and whenever **mvl** functions are needed, those can be wrapped in **mvl** view.
 For example: